ubccr/ccrdocs/pages/hpc/jobs.md

 ![type:video](https://youtube.com/embed/ZsXnoH2UQ4E)

 ### Active Jobs Monitoring - command line
 If your job is currently running, you can login to the compute node(s) it's running on to inspect your program's progress, view output logs, and investigate the node's system status.
 You will only be able to login to a compute node where you have a running job.
-For instructions on how to login, please see [here](login.md#compute-node-logins).
+For instructions on how to login, please see [CCR's login documentation](login.md#compute-node-logins).
 Once on the compute node, you may use Linux commands to view system status such has `top`, `htop`, `cat /proc/meminfo` (for system memory/RAM information), and `cat /proc/cpuinfo` (for system processor/CPU information).
 To view currently running processes under your account use `ps -ef|grep [CCRusername]` (replace [CCRusername] with your CCR username and no brackets).
 To cancel or kill a process running under your account use `kill -9 [pid]` (replace [pid] with the process ID).
 When you're done, use the `exit` or `logout` command.
 For more info on Linux commands, see the [CCR Linux & Slurm Cheatsheet]().

 ### Active Jobs monitoring - OnDemand